matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 slide title: Transient-Base Model

 Description of diagram:
-Encapsulated by dotted box:
-1. v2 Made transient (in new memory) can be O(1)
+1. v2 -> Make transient (in new memory) can be O(1)
-2. resulting in aTransient transformed by Proc + args
+2. resulting in aTransient then transformed by Proc + args
-3. resulting in aTransient transformed by Proc + args
+3. resulting in aTransient then transformed by Proc + args
-4. resulting in aTransient Made Persistent (immutable) can be O(1)
+4. resulting in aTransient -> Make Persistent (immutable) can be O(1)
 5. resulting in v3
+State (v2, aTransient, v3) is encapsulated in a dotted box.
+Observers/perception/memory on v2 and v3 sit outside the box.
 ```
 <details>
   <summary>Slide Image</summary>